kaustubhhiware/urlparamify/README.md

 'http://google.com/path1?q=data&d=sad&new=wow'
 ```

+Now you don't need to worry about `google.com`, `http://google.com`, `/path?search=data`, `urlparamify` has got you covered.

 ## Tests

     npm test
     npm run cover
+    istanbul cover test/test.js // The results are stored in coverage/

  A little reminder for myself: When ready to deploy, at a clean git history,